F88/yonokomae/docs/DEVELOPMENT_EN.md

 - **Data Packages**: Independent packages (`data/battle-seeds/`, `data/historical-evidence/`, `data/news-seeds/`) containing game data.
 - **Type Packages**: Shared type definitions (`packages/types/`) and validation schemas (`packages/schema/`).

+> Note: All source code paths shown below (e.g. `src/yk/...`) are relative to `packages/app/`.
+The main application lives in `packages/app/src/` – there is no `src/` directory at the repository root.

 ### Data Flow and Dependency Injection

 The `RepositoryProvider` is the central piece for dependency injection.
 It ensures that components receive the correct repository instances for the active Play Mode.